eliblocks/sumit-interview/README.md

 # Instructions

-We recently added the [plutus](https://github.com/mbulat/plutus) gem to handle some of our basic accounting needs.
+We recently added the [plutus](https://github.com/mbulat/plutus) Rails engine to handle some of our basic accounting needs.
+The engine also gives us access to a few basic views available under the `plutus/` route, take a second to poke around to get familiar with these views.

 To complete the integration, we have the following remaining tasks:

 ## Account Management